jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment2.md

 **NOTE**: If you're using CSIF machines, do not forget to use this format: **$HOME/.local/bin/scons** for scons.

-In your report, report the breakup of instructions among different op classes for the three parts of the program.
+In your report, report the breakup of instructions among different opcode classes for the three parts of the program.
 Provide the fragment of the generated assembly code that starts with call to m5_dump_reset_stats() and ends with another call to m5_dump_reset_stats(), with the main DAXPY loop in between.

 ## Step III